 A: Ending a Family Trust triggers capital gains tax and State duties.
 At the end of 80 7ears, by law, your Family Trust must end.

 Legal Consolidated is a national Australian law firm.
-All Legal Consolidated Family Trusts updates, Unit Trusts, Bare Trusts, Companies and Partnership Deeds work throughout Australia.
+All Legal Consolidated Family Trusts updates, Unit Trusts, Bare Trusts, Companies, and Partnership Deeds work throughout Australia.

 You are correct.
 All Australian trusts (other than Self-Managed Super Funds) only have a life of 80 years.
 However:

-What does it really matter?
+What does it matter?
 You are dead within 80 years.
 And for most of us, our children are dead.
 And finally:

 So, I do not see the 80-year life of a trust restriction as a major problem.

 Further, while the Perpeituty rules are abolished in South Australia, the Supreme Court can order the vesting of the family trust after 80 years.
 This is under section 62 Law of Property Act 1936 (SA).
-Further, an application may be brought by the Attorney-General, a trustee or other defined persons who might be expected to be potentially interested in the trust property.
+Further, an application may be brought by the Attorney-General, a trustee, or other defined persons who might be expected to be potentially interested in the trust property.
 So if you have an enemy in the ranks, the abolition of the rule in SA may be of no comfort.

 On a similar issue, you may want to set up your Family Trust in a State that does not suffer stamp duty.
-This is because NSW, Victoria, Tasmania and Northern Territory still charge (stamp) duty on your Family Trust deed.
+This is because NSW, Victoria, Tasmania, and Northern Territory still charge (stamp) duty on your Family Trust deed.

-Q: How is the Family Trust Deed is settled?
+Q: How is the Family Trust Deed settled?
 Who is the settlor?
 How is the Settled Sum of $10 transferred to the trustee?
 The trustee at this initial stage is just a company without a bank account.

 A: Start building the Family Trust deed to get the full answer.
 There are hints on this topic.